mizzioisf/openhospital-client/README.md

 **Windows - legacy mode**

-(*) If you are using the legacy version, you might have to download and unzip java ad mysql manually.
+(*) If you are using oh.bat in legacy mode, you might have to download and unzip java ad mysql manually.
 In order to download and unzip Java:

 - Visit  https://cdn.azul.com/zulu/bin/